 Maintaining Organizational Reputation

-In this era of digital transformation, one important component in strategy for maintaining organizational reputation is carrying out secure laptop returns.
+In this era of digital transformation, one important component in strategy for maintaining organizational reputation is carrying out secure laptop retrieval.
 The chief goal in the prevention of data breaches is to protect the reputation of the company.
 A single slip, like mishandling a returned laptop and causing data leakage or a criminal incident Following missteps such as this can really affect the image of the company.

 Interestingly, Pew Research confirmed that 64% of consumers have stopped doing business with a company due to concerns about their privacy practices and that businesses should do more to protect it.